ComradeYellowCitrusFruit/C--/README.md

 # C--

 C-- (pronounced C minus minus) is an esoteric programming language I made.
-It is based on C, and compiles to C (I would make it compile to a raw binary, but I am not about reinvent the wheel and create my own compiler).
+It is based on C, and compiles to a raw binary executible.
 It is somewhat similar to assembly.
 I plan on creating an interpreter for it.

 # Syntax